We use lotion bars all the time at our house.

-All of those recipes are natural and safe even for sensitive skin and babies (though I wouldn’t use the pain relief on on small children), but I’ve had several readers ask about what to do if they couldn’t use coconut oil due to an allergy.
-After some experimentation I figured out another lotion bar recipe that is our new favorite and that is excellent for any skin issues.
+All of those recipes are natural and safe even for sensitive skin and babies (though I omit the essential oils for use on babies and children), but I’ve had several readers ask about what to do if they couldn’t use coconut oil due to an allergy.
+After some experimentation, I figured out how to make a more hypoallergenic lotion bar recipe that is our new favorite and that is excellent for any skin issues.

 It uses a surprising ingredient… tallow!

-I admit that I was a little apprehensive about using tallow on my skin at first, but after trying it, it is now a regular part of my skin care routine.
-It is amazing how silky it makes skin and it is really effective at soothing skin irritation.
+I admit that I was a little apprehensive about using tallow on my skin at first, but loved the way it made my skin feel.
+It is amazing how silky it makes skin and it is really effective at soothing minor skin irritation.

-I’ve also found (probably due to the natural SPF in the shea butter and the fat soluble vitamins in the tallow) that these lotion bars are an excellent mild skin protector for short term sun exposure and they seem to help the skin tan without any redness (this coming from an Irish girl).
+I’ve also found (probably due to the natural SPF in the shea butter and the fat-soluble vitamins in the tallow) that these lotion bars are an excellent mild skin protector for short-term sun exposure.
+They seem to help the skin tan without any redness (this coming from an Irish girl).

-Tallow lotion bars also seem to really help skin healing as they have worked wonders on my son’s eczema scars and a scratch on one child’s face (a gift from a sibling).
+Tallow lotion bars also seem to really help skin healing.
+They have worked wonders on my son’s eczema scars and a scratch on one child’s face (a gift from a sibling).
+Overall, I think that tallow-based skincare products are a great alternative to coconut-based products for those who are allergic and they don’t seem to have the same pore-clogging properties that some people experience from coconut.

-- 1/3 cup beef tallow from a healthy source (I get mine here)
+- 1/3 cup beef tallow from a healthy source (I get mine here).
+You can also render your own.

-- 2 Tablespoons beeswax (can add an extra ounce or two if you want a thicker consistency, which leaves less lotion on the skin when used)
+- 2 TBSP beeswax (can add an extra ounce or two if you want a thicker consistency, which leaves less lotion on the skin when used)

-- 20+ drops of essential oils of choice (note: some, like citrus oils, will increase skin sensitivity)- these are optional.
+- 20+ drops of essential oils of choice (note: some, like citrus oils, will increase skin sensitivity).
+These are optional and make sure to only use skin-safe oils in proper dilution ratios.

 - Turn the burner on and bring water to a low simmer.
 Stir ingredients constantly until they are melted and smooth.